fpereiro/proof/notes.md

 Note: Petzold seems to use *N* for no operation.

-- Petzold: "The tape now has a 7-digit running total zymbolizing an initial value of 0000000:
+- Petzold: "The tape now has a 7-digit running total symbolizing an initial value of 0000000:

 ```
 @1 0 1 ?z r r r r r r r